A Day Trip In Amsterdam

 Despite the feeling that I had that I didn't get to see much while I was there, it turns out that I ended up doing quite a bit, during my time in Amsterdam.
 The city was much bigger than I anticipated, but I really covered so much ground.
 I am glad for the opportunity to experience the culture and the atmosphere of a new place and a new country.
 When I travel, I never know if, or when, I will have a chance to return, so I enjoy making the most of my time there.

-Have you been to Amsterdam?
-What places or things would you recommend to any incoming visitors?
+Have you been to Amsterdam before?
+What places or things would you recommend to visitors?